madchap/pres/PITCHME.md

 - Ask your Op or Dev friend for a hint

 - Security reviews
-  - Does not only between Devs as "code reviews"
+  - Reviews are not only between Devs as "code reviews"
   - Can also happen between Ops, Devs and Secs guys